 3. Place chopped potatoes in a pan (3 litres or 3 quarts size).
 Add ½ teaspoon salt.

-7. The potatoes have to be softened, but they should not fall apart.
-The potatoes will take about 20 to 25 minutes to cook depending on the size of the pan, the thickness of pan and the intensity of the flame.
+The potatoes will take about 20 to 25 minutes to cook depending on the size of the pan, the thickness of pan and the intensity of the heat.

 9. Pour the contents of the pan in a colander and drain the water very well.